revaturelabs/interviewquestions/Java/JUnit/JUnit Annotations.md

 <details><summary><b> Show Answer </b></summary>

-- `@Before` is used to execute some statements before each test case, whereas`@BeforeClass` is used to execute some statements before all the test case.
+- `@Before` is used to execute some statements before each test case
+-  Whereas`@BeforeClass` is used to execute some statements before all the test case.

 </details>